trustification/rust-rfcs/text/0000-sigstore-integration.md

 1. Generate the signing key and certificate request
 1. Generate a certificate signing request and pass with token to Sigstore Fulcio.
 1. Sign the generated .crate file using the private key
-1. Attach signature, e-mail and certificate to crates.io publish request
+1. Attach signature, identity and certificate to crates.io publish request

 Most of the above is already implemented in [sigstore-rs](https://github.com/sigstore/sigstore-rs).